exercism/awk/exercises/practice/mazy-mice/.docs/instructions.md

 Your task is to generate the perfect mazes for Mickey and Minerva — those with only one solution and no isolated sections.
 Here's what you need to know:

-- The maze is rectangular, with the outer borders roughly forming a rectangle.
+- The maze has a rectangular shape with an opening at the start and end.
 - The maze has orthogonal cells and passages intersecting at right angles.
 - The program should accept two parameters: rows and columns.
 The maze should be between 5 and 100 cells in size.
 - A maze which is x columns wide and y rows high should be 2x + 1 characters wide and 2y + 1 characters high.